bmanders716/bmanders716.github.io/cookbook.md

 Coffee (another method).

-_Ingredients_--3†oz. of coffee.
+_Ingredients_--3‡Ø∫. of coffee.
-               1Ω pint of boiling water.
+               1Ì†∞int of boiling water.

 _Method._--Make a jug hot.